mapsteps/ultimate-dashboard/readme.txt

 == Features ==

 = Remove dashboard widgets =
-Remove all or individual default WordPress widgets.
+Remove all or individual default WordPress widgets with just a click.

 = Create your own widgets =
-Create *icon, text & HTML widgets* to create a customized client dashboard and send your customer to the key areas of their website - or anywhere else!
+Create **icon, text & HTML widgets** to create a customized client dashboard and send your customer to the key areas of their website - or anywhere else!

 = Login Customizer =
---
+Completely **customize the WordPress login screen** & apply your own branding.

 = Clean up the WordPress admin =
-Remove things like the "Help" tab and "Screen Options" tab from the WordPress admin area & customize the WordPress *footer & version text*.
+Remove things like the "Help" tab and "Screen Options" tab from the WordPress admin area & customize the WordPress **footer & version text**.

-= Hide the WordPress admin bar =
-Hide the WordPress admin bar from the frontend with a simple click.

 = Add Custom CSS =
 Add your custom CSS to the WordPress dashboard and/or the entire WordPress admin area.

-& a lot more!

-Other features:
+= Other features =

 * Replace the WordPress dashboard headline
 * Define a text/icon & headline color for your Ultimate Dashboard widgets